jasminedesign/jasminews/README.md

 ![JasmineWS Templates](https://jasminews.uk/github/jwsone.svg)

-We have released released two starter templates a One and Two column design.
+We have released released two JWS templates a [One](https://github.com/jasminedesign/jwsone "github.com/jasminedesign/jwsone") and [Two](https://github.com/jasminedesign/jwstwo "github.com/jasminedesign/jwstwo") column design.

 The idea of the templates is you can make changes to the content within the HTML File and it is styled for you using the CSS provided.